 The Cost of Overdraft Protection

-Most banks charge for overdraft protection.
-They do this partly to keep you from abusing the service.
-Also, it creates a source of revenue for the bank.
+Banks don't do this for free.
+They charge fees partly to keep you from abusing the service, and (not surprisingly) it creates a source of revenue for the bank.
 Make sure you know what the charges will be if you’re going to add an overdraft protection feature to your account.
 Typically it will be similar to the Non-Sufficient-Funds fee.

 Next, there may be interest costs.
 Depending on your overdraft protection plan, the amount of your overdraft might be considered a “loan”.
 In that case, the bank charges interest until you repay.
-This is usually less expensive than paying a flat fee for each overdraft that hits your account.
+This option (known as an overdraft line of credit) is usually less expensive than paying a flat fee for each overdraft that hits your account.